 Another tip?
 Courtney B suggests making sure you’re used to your medications/dosages before you travel.
 Adjusting to a new environment and a new prescription all at once can be incredibly overwhelming.
 If possible, adjust, then go.

 New sounds, smells, sights, and even time zones can leave us feeling a little off kilter.
 You feel like something is just off – this is where getting centered comes in.
 SO many women in our GWT community suggested spending time to get rebalanced before getting out to explore.
 Getting centered can be through yoga, meditation, quiet reflection – whatever makes you feel back in balance!
+Make this an essential part of your travel self-care!

 Finally, get grounded.
 If you’re ever feeling overwhelmed, many of our members suggested going over the 5 senses.
 Take in your surroundings and focus on what you can see, smell, taste, touch, and hear.
 Once you’re in tune with your environment, you’ll probably feel more secure!
 Another tip came from Julia L., who suggests a “find my feet” method – just spend a few moments to find where your feet are and take some deep breaths.

 Did you have some sort of blanket, teddy, or something else super soft that you carried around as a kid?
 This was your security blanket.
 It probably gave you some kind of comfort, especially in new situations.
 Now, you’re older and probably still have some sort of trinket (or maybe even still have your OG one!) that gives you this same level of comfort.
+This can add to your travel self-care.

 My “security blanket” is a dainty bracelet that my mom gave me years ago; I always have it on my wrist and can touch it when I’m feeling unsettled or homesick.
 I especially make sure to wear it when I travel so I can check in with myself if I’m feeling out of place.
 GWT community member Julia takes a stuffed animal she’s had since she was a kid.
 Make sure you’re packing something comforts you – you never know when you need the familiar until you don’t have it.